-Healthcare software provider Veeva Systems (NASDAQ:VEEV) reported Q3 FY2023 results that beat analyst expectations, with revenue up 16% year on year to $552.3 million.
-The company expects that next quarter's revenue would be around $552 million, which is the midpoint of the guidance range.
-That was in roughly line with analyst expectations.
-Veeva Systems made a GAAP profit of $108.4 million, improving on its profit of $105.8 million, in the same quarter last year.
+Healthcare software provider Veeva Systems (NASDAQ:VEEV) reported Q2 FY2024 results topping analysts' expectations, with revenue up 10.5% year on year to $590.2 million.
+The company also expects next quarter's revenue to be around $615 million, slightly below analysts' estimates.
+Turning to EPS, Veeva Systems made a non-GAAP profit of $1.21 per share, improving from its profit of $1.03 per share in the same quarter last year.

 Built on top of Salesforce as one of the first vertical-focused cloud platforms, Veeva (NYSE:VEEV) provides data and customer relationship management (CRM) software for organizations in the life sciences industry.